-A tech start-up is betting on autonomous trucks hitting the road in the U.S. —and soon.
+A tech start-up is betting on an autonomous truck hitting the road in the U.S. —and soon.

 The former Google engineers at Otto designed a $30,000 kit that can retrofit semi-trucks with new autonomous driving technology.

-The company is busy retrofitting a third semi-truck for autonomous driving, and says it plans to keep testing a truck a week for the next few months.
+The company is busy retrofitting a third autonomous truck, and says it plans to keep testing a semi-truck a week for the next few months.

 Thoughts on autonomous semi-trucks, or other trucking technology?